C-Brown/C-Brown.github.io/_posts/2019-03-02-MSF-Analysis-2.md

 00000058  58                pop eax
 00000059  CD80              int 0x80
 ```
-As you can see, it takes the shellcode and converts it into readable assembly.
+As you can see, it takes the shellcode and converts it in to readable assembly.
 The 2nd column is actually our opcodes!

-We can see multiple int 0x80's at:\
+We can see multiple int 0x80's at:

-  00000007\
+  00000007

-  00000023\
+  00000023

-  00000054\
+  00000054

   00000059

 These will be our focus points for the analysis so we can figure out which syscalls are happening throughout the shellcode.
 ```
 00000000  31C9              xor ecx,ecx
 00000002  89CB              mov ebx,ecx